-The fully recast dash is more elegant and less cluttered than before with simple, straightforward controls in place of a sea of buttons.
-Materials quality is good enough to satisfy expectations in the segment, though there are some cheap-looking plastics in evidence.
-And, while the next-generation navigation features look good on paper, they fail to improve upon the previous system’s overly-complex menus, finicky location searches and jumbled graphics.
+Last year's upgrade to the dash has definitely paid dividends.
+The new dash is far more elegant and less cluttered than the old one, and the materials are mostly in line with the class, with a few cheap-looking plastics here and there.
+The new touch screen is designed to provide a more user-friendly experience, including improved scrolling and a QWERTY keyboard.
 On a more pragmatic front, the Land Rover LR2 can carry up to 59 cubic feet of cargo with the rear seats folded, which is on par with or better than other vehicles in the category.

-The 5-passenger 2013 Land Rover LR2 is offered in base, HSE and HSE Lux trim levels.
-In base form, the LR2 comes equipped with the Terrain Response traction management system, a panoramic moonroof, leather upholstery and an 11-speaker audio system paired with a 7-inch touch-screen display.
-Mid-tier HSE models add a backup camera, rear park distance control and xenon headlights, while primo HSE Lux versions are highlighted by a Meridian premium audio system and an 8-way power driver’s seat (6-way is standard).
-In terms of safety, every 2013 LR2 includes seven airbags, rollover mitigation control and active head restraints designed to help protect against whiplash injuries.
+The 5-passenger 2014 Land Rover LR2 is offered in base, HSE and HSE LUX trims.
+In base form, the LR2 comes equipped with the Terrain Response traction-management system, a panoramic moonroof, leather upholstery and an 11-speaker audio system paired with a 7-inch touch-screen display.
+Mid-tier HSE models add a rearview camera, rear park distance control and xenon headlights, while primo HSE LUX versions are highlighted by the Meridian premium audio system and an 8-way power driver’s seat (6-way is standard).
+In terms of safety, every 2014 LR2 includes seven airbags, rollover-mitigation control and active head restraints designed to help protect against whiplash injuries.

-Snowbelters and the terminally-cold will rejoice at the heated steering wheel and heated front seats that comprise the cold climate package.
-If navigation tops your list of must-have features, we suggest you look to the aftermarket in lieu of the optional factory unit.
+While audiophiles can now order the Meridian sound system on the base and HSE models, Snowbelters and the perpetually cold will love the heated steering wheel and front seats that comprise the cold climate package.
+Improvements to the navigation system this year mean it merits a look as well.
 And, while it may not be a deal-breaker, the Land Rover LR2’s lack of a power liftgate is a glaring omission, particularly since nearly all luxury SUVs have offered such a convenience for the better part of a decade.

-To enhance traction and stability on a wide range of surfaces, the standard Terrain Response system can tailor certain vehicle characteristics by way of four driver-selectable settings, such as grass/gravel/snow, mud and ruts, sand, and normal driving.
+Part of the reason the Land Rover LR2 is so good off road is its Terrain Response system, which tailors vehicle characteristics to handle one of four driver-selectable settings, such as grass/gravel/snow, mud and ruts, sand and normal driving.

 MERIDIAN SOUND SYSTEM